valdeezzee/IDS6938_FinalProject-/README.md

 ![ARGrid](https://github.com/valdeezzee/IDS6938_FinalProject-/blob/master/Ausgrabung/ARGrid2.jpg)

-In our project, we want to investigate several areas:
+In our project, our goal is to investigate several areas:
-+ can we blend an exactly measured grid (e.g. here: 3x5 m) onto reality
++ can we blend an exactly measured grid (e.g. 3x5 m) onto reality
 + can we use the AR device to extract coordinates of each point on the grid
 + can we use the AR device to extract coordinates of any given point in the field of view (FoV), within a certain range
 + what is neccessary to use as an "anchor" for the device to receive and translate the position/location
 + how accurate is the grid/AR device in the grid representation

 (This section provides the background information required for the audience to grasp the problem and, ultimately, the solution.
 The content may detailed and technical or broad and high-level.
 The content depends on the reader and the problem.
 If original research is completed for the white paper, the methods should be communicated.)